-Grass, forb and woody species selected for this study are common to rangelands in the Monte Phytogeographical Province.
-Dominance of any of these groups in a particular area would be determined at least in part by fire and grazing history, as recently described in a state-and-transition model of vegetation dynamics (21).
-Under exclosure or light grazing, Stipa clarazii Ball.\ and Poa ligularis Nees ex Steud. are examples of dominant, C3 desirable grasses in the community: both are highly competitive in the absence of grazing and thought to be part of the pristine vegetation (13, 36).
-However, where moderate grazing has been continuous, these species have been replaced by other C3 desirable perennial grasses, mainly Stipa tenuis Phil. and Piptochaetium napostaense (Speg.)
+Grass, forb and woody species selected for the study are common to rangelands in the Monte Phytogeographical Province.
+Dominance of any of these species groups in a particular area, however, would be determined at least in part by fire and grazing history as has been recently described by Distel & Bóo (21) in their state-and-transition model of vegetation dynamics.
+Under exclosure or light grazing conditions, Stipa clarazii Ball.\ and Poa ligularis Nees ex Steud. are an example of dominant, C3 desirable perennial grass species in the community; both species are highly competitive in the absence of grazing and thought to be part of the pristine vegetation (13, 36).
+At sites where moderate grazing has been continuous, however, these species have been replaced by other C3 desirable perennial grasses, mainly Stipa tenuis Phil. and Piptochaetium napostaense (Speg.)
 Hack (21).
-Other common perennial grasses in the region include desirable C3 Bromus brevis Nees.
-Stipa neaei Nees ex Steud., S. papposa Nees, C4 Pappophorum subbulbosum Arechav. and Sporobolus cryptandrus (Torr.)
+Other common perennial grasses in the region include the desirable C3 Bromus brevis Nees, Stipa neaei Nees ex Steud. and S. papposa Nees, and C4 Pappophorum subbulbosum Arechav. and Sporobolus cryptandrus (Torr.)
 A. Gray.
-The intermediate C3 S. speciosa Trin. & Rupr., Melica bonariensis Parodi, C4 Aristida pallens Cav., A. spegazzinii Arechav. and A. trachyantha Henrard are also present.
-If exposed to heavy, continuous grazing, desirable perennial grasses are replaced by undesirable perennial grasses like C3 S. trichotoma Nees
+The intermediate C3 S. speciosa Trin. & Rupr. and Melica bonariensis Parodi, and C4 Aristida pallens Cav., A. spegazzinii Arechav. and A. trachyantha Henrard are also present.
+If exposed to heavy, continuous grazing, desirable perennial grasses have been replaced by undesirable perennial grasses like the C3 S. trichotoma Nees